 Can I exchange and complete on the same day?

-- It is much less riskier if you and the seller are chain-free, so there is no one else to mess things up
+- It is much less risky if you and the seller are chain-free, so there is no one else to mess things up.

 How do I exchange contracts?